JesusJoey/EC601-Project/README.md

 ### Using Google Vision API to describe the contents
 * To get credentials for Google Vision API, please input the following in the command line:
 *export GOOGLE_APPLICATION_CREDENTIALS="My_First_Project-8e0370d1243f.json"*
-* Using the API to describe the contents: in the command line,input:
+* For using the API to describe the contents, you need to input the following in the command line:
 *python google_vision.py*

 ## Statements